shield02/alx-higher_level_programming/0x0B-python-input_output/README.md

-4-from_json_string - Code to represent a JSON string as object 5-save_to_json_file - Code to write object to a text file 6-load_from_json_file - Code to create an object from a JSON file
+4-from_json_string - Code to represent a JSON string as object 5-save_to_json_file - Code to write object to a text file 6-load_from_json_file - Code to create an object from a JSON file 7-add_item - Code to add all arguments to a list and save them to a file